 Well, it makes sense.
 The relationship between bacteria and hosts has been developed through evolution.
-It’s a survival of the fittest situation, where the bacteria do all it can to survive.
-Think about it, they tell the immune cells to protect them and kill the pathogens.
+It’s the survival of the fittest situation, where the bacteria do all they can to survive.
+Think about it; they tell the immune cells to protect themselves and kill pathogens.
 This is both good for them and the host.
-They help the host to digest and in return get nutrition out of it.
-They regulate hormone-signaling to the brain, telling it to get more of the food they like so that they can metabolize it and then regulate the immune cells, and so on.
-You get the idea, the circle closed once again.
+They help the host to digest and, in return, get nutrition out of it.
+They regulate hormone-signaling to the brain, telling it to get more of the food they like so the bacteria can metabolize it, then regulate the immune cells, and so on.
+You get the idea; the circle closed once again.

 It’s a win-win, making everybody happy.
-But you better watch out, this circle could backfire on you as well.
-Truth is that it’s not all peace and harmony in your gut.
-There is a constant competition between the microorganisms in your gut.
+But you better watch out.
+This circle could backfire on you as well.
+The truth is that it’s not all peace and harmony in your gut.
+Microorganisms in your gut compete constantly.
 You know how they say that you are what you eat?
 Your bacteria are also what you eat.
-You start giving those cute little things junk and the junk loving bacteria will thrive and grow.
+You start giving those cute little things junk, and the junk-loving bacteria will thrive and grow.
 These bacteria can, in turn, start cravings for more junk by signaling to your brain for just that: “We gutz to have junk!”.
-This can turn in to a vicious cycle and it can take time to correct.
+This can turn into a vicious cycle, and it can take time to correct.
 This is called dysbiosis: an unhealthy microbiome

 I heard somewhere that the microbiome is like a garden.
 I guess you have to be careful with what you plant and how you maintain that garden.